 Is it easy to service my own car?

-A lot can go wrong if an inexperienced person tries their hand at vehicle maintenance, from breaking vehicle components to injuring yourself.
-If some parts aren’t fitted correctly, then it could be dangerous for yourself, your passengers, and other road users.
+A lot can go wrong if an inexperienced person tries their hand at vehicle maintenance, though, from breaking vehicle components to injuring yourself.
+If the process isn't conducted safely or the parts aren't fitted correctly, then it could cause damage when driving, which in turn could risk injury to yourself of other road users.

 What tools do I need to service my own car?